V3RDAD/Passage/README.md

 ## New Domains
 ```
-These domains will be recognized as the internal I2P network.
+These domains will be recognized as the internal I2P network and therefore you can add them to your addressbook and assign them Base-64, Base-32 links.
 However they are nothing but fancy cosmetics to add to your website mirror.

 \fully supported